 4> indicate the establishment of the user plane resources for the mbs-SessionId to upper layers.

 NOTE 1: When setting the reestablishPDCP flag for a radio bearer, the network ensures that the RLC receiver entities do not deliver old PDCP PDUs to the re-established PDCP entity.
-It does that e.g. by triggering a reconfiguration with sync of the cell group hosting the old RLC entity or by releasing the old RLC entity.
+It does that e.g., by triggering a reconfiguration with sync of the cell group hosting the old RLC entity or by releasing the old RLC entity.

 NOTE 2: In this specification, UE configuration refers to the parameters configured by NR RRC unless otherwise stated.